ottok/mariadb/debian/README.source.md

 To get the Debian packaging source code and have the upstream remote alongside it, simply run:

+    gbp clone vcs-git:mariadb --add-upstreamvcs

+Alternatively, run this to define precisely one upstream branch to be tracked:

-    gbp clone vcsgit:mariadb \
+    gbp clone vcs-git:mariadb \
       --postclone="git remote add -t 11.4 -f upstreamvcs https://github.com/MariaDB/server.git"

-Using the `vcsgit:`prefix will automatically resolve the git repository location, which for most packages is on salsa.debian.org.
+Using the `vcs-git:`prefix will automatically resolve the git repository location, which for most packages is on salsa.debian.org.
 To build the package one needs all three Debian branches (`debian/latest`, `upstream/latest`and `pristine-tar`).
 Using `gbp clone` and `gbp pull` ensures all three branches are